MacaPecha/devsite-docs/guides/online-payments/checkout-pro/v1/integration.en.md

 >
 > Accept payments only from registered users
 >
-> If you want to accept payments only from registered users, with cards and money in Mercado Pago account, review [this section](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/online-payments/checkout-pro/configurations/#bookmark_accept_payments_from_registered_users_only) for more information.
+> If you want to accept payments only from registered users, with cards and money in Mercado Libre account, review [this section](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/online-payments/checkout-pro/configurations/#bookmark_accept_payments_from_registered_users_only) for more information.

 ### 2. Add the checkout to your website